PROJECTS

 The picture below and to the right shows how it looks today.

-The Hurricanes 2013
+2013: The Hurricanes

 The October 28 storm resulted in the fall of a large weeping willow.
 The fall resulting from wind gusts likely exceeding 40 m/s (150 km/h) and a tree still carrying all its leaves !!